michelole/randtest/README.md

     <img src="misc/pvalue.png" width="450"/>
 </p>

-That is, simply count how often _T_ (in absolute sense) is equal to or larger than |_t<sub>obs</sub>_|, and divide it by the number of data permutations.
+That is, simply count how often _T_ (in absolute sense) is equal to or larger than |_t<sub>obs</sub>_| (i.e., number of successes), and divide it by the number of data permutations.
 In this example, the exact two-sided p value equals 2/6 or 33%.

 Use the `randtest` function to  carry out the analysis in Python.
 Note that `num_permutations = -1` specifies the systematic approach.